What Are Natural Disasters?

 How to Prepare for a Natural Disaster

 - Mitigation of effects: Ensure your community is equipped with effective forms of flood barriers, erosion control, and landslide diversion strategies.
-TrapBag® barriers are an incredibly durable form of protection that can be applied in a variety of ways to reinforce infrastructure, homes, riverbanks, and mitigate the effects of flooding.
+TrapBag® barriers are an incredibly durable form of protection that can be applied in a variety of ways to reinforce infrastructure, homes, shorelines, and mitigate the effects of flooding.

 - Preparation: Alert and inform people residing in areas more prone to flooding that they may need to evacuate to higher elevations.
 Stress the importance of having a supply of non-perishable food and drinking water in the event they are unable to leave their homes.